testit-tms/api-client-js/docs/ProjectExportApi.md

 <a name="exportProjectWithTestPlansJson"></a>
 # **exportProjectWithTestPlansJson**
-> UUID exportProjectWithTestPlansJson(projectId, time-Zone-Offset-In-Minutes, ExportProjectWithTestPlansJson\_request)
+> UUID exportProjectWithTestPlansJson(projectId, time-Zone-Offset-In-Minutes, ProjectExportWithTestPlansPostModel)

 Export project as JSON file with test plans in background job